swirlai/swirl-search/docs/Developer-Reference.md

 ### `DropIrrelevantPostResultProcessor`

-Available in Swirl 3.2.0, the `DropIrrelevantPostResultProcessor` drops results with `swirl_score < settings.MIN_SWIRL_SCORE` (which is set to 500 by default) and results with no `swirl_score`.
+Available in SWIRL 3.2.0, the `DropIrrelevantPostResultProcessor` drops results with `swirl_score < settings.MIN_SWIRL_SCORE` (which is set to 500 by default) and results with no `swirl_score`.
 This processor is available for use but not enabled by default.

 {: .highlight }
 The Galaxy UI will not display the correct number of results if this ResultProcessor is deployed.
 This will be addressed in a future release.

 # Mixers

-The following table details the Result Mixers included with Swirl:
+The following table details the Result Mixers included with SWIRL:

 | Mixer | Description | Notes |
 | ---------- | ---------- | ---------- |